 As a general matter, the SIX Listing Rules and their implementing provisions apply equally to issuers that do not have their registered office in Switzerland and intend to list their equity securities on SIX.
-In addition to these provisions, there are specific requirements that apply only with respect to foreign issuers as set out in the SIX Directive on the Listing of Foreign Companies (available at www.six-exchange-regulation.com/dam/ downloads/regulation/admission-manual/directives/06_05-DFC_en.pdf).
+In addition to these provisions, there are specific requirements that apply only with respect to foreign issuers as set out in the SIX Directive on the Listing of Foreign Companies (see www.six-exchange-regulation. com/dam/downloads/regulation/admission-manual/directives/06 o5-DFC en.pdf).